Washington, D.C. Travel Guide

 The Capital City’s hotel scene befits Washington’s image as a world-class destination.
 With so much variety in lodging,... read more

 Washington has long benefited from a constant infusion of different cultures, making it a stellar culinary host for visitors... read more

 Explore the best sights, entertainment, and shopping with our top choices and insider tips.

-Classically majestic and stunningly beautiful, the Capitol, the White House, and the Supreme Court stand at the heart of Washington, D.C.
-They...
+Classically majestic and stunningly beautiful, the Capitol, the White House, and the Supreme Court stand at the heart of Washington, D.C.,...
 Read more

 Home of the Senate and the House of Representatives, the marble Capitol is an architectural marvel filled with frescoes and statues.
 Tours...
 Read more

-For thrifty visitors, D.C. can be a dream come true.
-All the Smithsonian museums and national memorials are free, as are many other museums—too...
+For the thrifty, D.C. is a dream come true.
+All Smithsonian museums and national memorials are free, as are many other top attractions...
 Read more